Updated: Oct 1

 So, are you guilty of any of these thinking errors?
 Maybe next time you start to fall into the traps of distorted thinking patterns, you will notice and begin to break down and question your thoughts.

-If you would like more help with taking control of your thoughts, emotions or behaviours, please book a free 45-minute strategy call.
+If you would like more help with taking control of your thoughts, emotions or behaviours, please start by booking an initial consultation and full assessment session.
 We can discuss how a 6-week Hypno-coaching package might help and set some goals for the future.
 There is no obligation to book the full programme until you're sure I'm the right therapist for you.